MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

 You can also perform the following actions:

 - **Rename**: Rename your project.
-- **Copy**: Create a copy your project in the same or another environment.
+- **Copy**: Create a copy your project in the same or different environment.
 - **Share**: Share your project with other people for collaboration.
 - **Delete**: Delete the project that is not required anymore.